ooni/ooni.org/content/about/glossary.md

 This does *not* involve [DNS misconfiguration](https://ooni.org/post/not-quite-network-censorship/), nor is it similar to DNS hijacking where DNS resolvers reply with a forged response.

-Rather, DNS spoofing is a more sophisticated technique, as it imitates the legitimate response of the queried DNS server, but it provides fake data.
+DNS spoofing is a more sophisticated technique that imitates the legitimate response of the queried DNS server, yet providing fake data.

 When Internet Service Providers (ISPs) receive government orders to block specific websites, they sometimes adopt this technique, intercepting DNS traffic